sgoudy/Techdegree-Project-9/README.md

 - [VSCode](https://code.visualstudio.com/)

 ## Installation
-1. npm install
+1. "npm install"
-2. npm start
+2. "npm run seed"
+3. "npm start" or "nodemon"
 3. localhost: 5000 in Postman
 4. Database can be viewed with DB Browser for SQLite